 In 2011, the one-time Latin major graduated with a degree in food sciences from UBC, where he studied at the Wine Research Centre.
 With the 2012 vintage complete, Jay has moved back to Vancouver to continue work at the Wine Research Centre, where he aims to identify the native yeasts in Stoneboat’s Pinot Noir blocks.

 Jay’s twin brother, Tim, has a degree in Political Studies and Media from Queen’s University.
 In 2008 he returned to the Okanagan to help run the family business, overseeing marketing & design and managing the wine shop.
 Having made the wines with Jay in the 2008 and 2009 vintages, Tim has an intimate understanding of Stoneboat’s winemaking programs, and he continues to assist William in the cellar.

 In overseeing the winery’s operations, Tim’s role spans everything from cellar work to pouring at the tasting room, to mowing the lawn.
-He is currently the president of the Oliver Osoyoos Winery Association.

 In his spare time, Tim keeps bees at the Home Vineyard and each year grows flowers for the wine shop along with heirloom vegetables in the Orchard Grove Vineyard’s garden plot.